 Amsterdam – The city of canals

-I left at the end the most notorious city from Europe, where everything is permitted.
+I left at the end the most notorious city in Europe, where everything is permitted.
 Unfortunately many come here only for these 2 sad reasons: prostitution and drugs.
 Both of these are equivalent to buying a temporary escape from reality and missing the real experience of visiting this amazing place.

 Amsterdam is the capital of The Netherlands and it is best known for its canals.
 The main transportation method is cycling, so make sure you rent a “fiets” (bicycle) to cover all the important places.
 I am not a big fan of museums so I will not make a list of places to visit.
 I love wandering the streets, eating at the local places and mixing with the Dutch people.
 As a suggestion, you should consider going on a guided boat trip to find out more about the history of the city and to see it from the water.